meltymcface/joesteroids/README.md

 Pause: P

+# Gameplay

 Pay attention to the laser temperature on the right.
 Laser will lock out if it overheats!
   If you see a little spinning earth, grab yourself an extra life!
 (Max 3)